 Part-Time, UX Design Bootcamp

 At CodeCraft School, we believe that UX is the foundation from which you build effective solutions to business problems.
-Understanding the customer experience will help you and your client make the best decisions for their product or service.
-Our unique part-time UX Design bootcamp is 22 weeks long.
-The first two weeks are an online course that you can attend from anywhere and the last 20 weeks are in-person at our campus in Boulder, Colorado.
-The in-person classes are held every Tuesday, Wednesday and Thursday from 6pm to 9pm and every Saturday from 9am – 5pm.
-Throughout this intensive program, you will learn about the entire UX process from a seasoned industry professional.
+Understanding the customer experience through a pragmatic approach to research and design will grant you the ability to convey the magnitude of your work to help make the best decisions for a company’s product and/or service.
+Our unique part-time UX Design bootcamp is 14 weeks long.
+The first two weeks are remote courses that you can attend from anywhere, and the last 12 weeks are in-person at our campus in Boulder, Colorado.
+The in-person classes are held Tuesday, Wednesday and Thursday evenings from 6pm to 9pm, and on three Saturdays during the cohort which will be from 9am to 5pm.
+Throughout this intensive program, you will learn about the entire UX process from seasoned industry professionals who are eager to share their knowledge.
 The program covers all the phases of the UX workflow, including user research, user testing, defining problems, solving problems, wireframes, design briefs, prototypes, and mockups.
-We will explore and gain experience with prototyping tools, such as InVision, Sketch, Axure and others.
-As you learn you’ll put your new skills to work on a variety of projects that will expand your knowledge, build experience and create a body of work for your portfolio.
-You’ll graduate from the bootcamp ready to take on a role as a junior UX professional.
+As you learn, you’ll put your new skills to work on a variety of hands-on projects to expand your knowledge, build experience, and create a body of work for your portfolio.
+After graduation, you’ll have the foundational knowledge to take on one of the many roles in User Experience/ Human Design.

 - Financing available through SkillsFund.

 - This bootcamp begins with a two-week online prework course that teaches you some of important software and design fundamentals you'll need prior to starting the in-person classes.